Kyberius/podcaster/README.md

 ### presentation

 This hold all the presentation requirements for the app, react components, pages, layouts, some routing and even assets

+## Domain, Infra and Application

+With this three layer we will have control part of the app, like requests and mutations, logical operations, information storage and more, for this example there will only be a part for the request and maybe some audio management

+## Presentation

+Relative to presentation, I will be implementing 3 different separated groups of components, the minimum unit of component will be the simplest components, like buttons, inputs and card, the ones that use that to compose, a page and the layout that will assist in organizing screens, also there will be the react-router components that will organize that screens

+## Utils

+### useTranslation

+Even if the library using already provides this hook, I like to call from a custom hook to future proof the import en case it needs to be replaced with another library.

+## Testing

+Relative to testing I will not be implementing snapshot testing for components as I think it does not provide enough benefits, instead I will implement tests that ensure the behavior and accessibility of components.

+For the testing of texts, that I will try to avoid, I will look not for the resulting text but for the key as if the text was not translated, that way it does not matter the difference between languages

 ## Available Scripts